riga/law/examples/loremipsum/README.md

 The actual payload of the tasks is rather trivial.
 Six different versions of the [lorem ipsum](https://www.lipsum.com) dummy text are fetched from a website.
 Per version, the character frequencies are measured, and merged and visualized in the end.

+**You might want to checkout the implemention of the tasks below in ([tasks.py](https://github.com/riga/law/blob/master/examples/loremipsum/tasks.py)) while executing the notebook.**

 Resources: [luigi](http://luigi.readthedocs.io/en/stable), [law](http://law.readthedocs.io/en/latest)